vitorstabile/java-language-oop-basics/README.md

 Conclusion: Computer programs are algorithms executed by the computer.
 The computer is a machine that automates the execution of algorithms.
 Any algorithm?
 No. Only computational algorithms: Data processing and Calculation

+#### <a name="chapter1part5"></a>Chapter 1 - Part 5: What Does it Take to Make a Computer Program?

+To make a computer program, we need:

+- A programming language: lexical and syntactic rules for write the program
+- An IDE: software to edit and test the program
+- A compiler: software for turning source code into code object
+- A code generator or virtual machine: software that allows the program to run

 ## <a name="chapter2"></a>Chapter 2: BBBB